-Know as much as you can about the disease as fast as you can to be a patient advocate in the hospital and in the clinic.
+Advice for any caregiver is to know as much as you can about the disease, as fast as you can, so you can be the best patient advocate in the hospital or clinic.

 Reference - Reprinted with permission from Caregiver.comPrint This Post

 We want to hear your story!
 Why?
 Because your story matters.
 Have you ever listened to someone talk about their life and thought ‘Oh, someone else has been through that, too?
 I thought it was just me!’
 Every story shared is a chance to aid another caregiver and help them feel less alone